lookdeep/ai-norms-2024/index.md

 layout: posts
 title:  "Continuous Patient Monitoring with AI: Real-Time Analysis of Video in Hospital Care Settings"
 ---
-> **Authors**: Paolo Gutierrez Gabriel (corresponding), Peter Rehani, Tyler Troy, Tiffany Wyatt, Michael Choma and Narinder Singh
+**Authors**: Paolo Gutierrez Gabriel (corresponding), Peter Rehani, Tyler Troy, Tiffany Wyatt, Michael Choma and Narinder Singh
->

 > _The manuscript is submitted for review in 'Frontiers in Imaging - Imaging Applications'._

+> **_NOTE_** [2024-12-17]: this repository and project page are under construction. thank you for your patience.

 ## Welcome!
-You are likely here because you read the manuscript, "Continuous Patient Monitoring with AI: Real-Time Analysis of Video in Hospital Care Settings", and are looking for the public data and associated code that was mentioned.

 ![Figure 1 of pre-print](assets/images/overview.png "LookDeep Health System") _Figure 1 of pre-print article_

+You are likely here because you read the titled manuscript and are looking for the public data and associated code that was mentioned.

 Thank you for your interest in analyzing these anonymized computer vision predictions, aggregated at the patient-day-hour level.
 We invite you to explore the trends reported in the manuscript (and more), and provide the materials below as support.

-> **_NOTE_** [2024-12-17]: this repository and project page are under construction. thank you for your patience.

 ### Dataset